Style guide

 How to tie a tie

-1. Place the tie around your neck with the broader end on your right side.
-It should hang lower than the narrower end.
+1. Drape the tie around your neck with the broader end on your right side, hanging lower than the narrow end.

-2. Hold the broad end in your hand and cross it over the small end to the left.
+2. Cross the broad end over the small end to the left.

-3. Pass the broad end under the small end and to the right.
+3. Pass it under the small end to the right.

-4. Wide end under the small end to the left.
+4. Move the broad end under the small end to the left.

-5. Across the small end to the right.
+5. Cross it over the small end to the right.

-6. Up into the neck loop from underneath.
+6. Pull it up into the neck loop from underneath.

-7. Down through the loop you've just made in the front.
+7. Slide it down through the loop you've just made at the front.

 How to tie a tie

-1. Start with the wide end of the tie on the right and the small end on the left.
-The tip of the small end should rest slightly above your belly-button (this will vary depending on your height and the length & thickness of your tie).
-Only move the active (wide) end.
+1. Start with the broad end of the tie on the right and the small end on the left.
+The tip of the small end should rest slightly above your belly button (this may vary depending on your height and the tie's length and thickness).
+Only move the active (broad) end.

-6. Up to the center, towards neck loop.
+5. Pull it up to the centre, towards the neck loop.

-1. Down through the loop you've just created in the front.
+9. Slide it down through the loop you've just created at the front.

-2. Tighten the knot by pulling down on the wide end.
-Slide the knot up & adjust.
+10. Tighten the knot by pulling down on the broad end, sliding the knot upwards and adjusting as needed.

 Change country